OliverHeilmann/AI-HeuristicSearch-SudokuSolver/readme.md

 ```

 ### Most Constraining Value
 Similar to above, order the values in a sequence which is the most constraining.
-This approach counts the number of X's already placed in the Sudoku puzzle, and then prioritizes them in queue.
+This approach counts the number of X's already placed in the Sudoku puzzle, and then prioritizes them in queue, with priority given to numbers which occur most frequently in the solution puzzle.
 ```python
 def order_possible_values( state, index ):
     """Order the values so most constraining value (value placed most frequently) is chosen."""